 20 royal blue robes were stolen

-PRECIOUS holy robes belonging to the Knights of St Columbanus Order have gone missing, after thugs broke into a car in Corbally and nicked the garments on Easter Thursday.
+PRECIOUS holy robes belonging to the Knights of St Columbanus Order have gone missing after thugs broke into a car in Corbally and stole the garments on Easter Thursday.

 Last Thursday, April 13, between 8pm and 9pm, Grand Knight Brian McCarthy’s car was broken into at St Munchin’s College, while he was watching a game of wheelchair basketball in the hall.

 When he returned to the car park, he noticed that the driver’s door was unlocked, and that a suitcase containing 20 royal blue robes, a crucifix and a historic charter had been stolen.

 He added that the culprit attempted to remove the radio after contents from the glove compartment were tossed all over the floor.

 The robes are, collectively, valued at more than €1,000, while the crucifix costs around €30, he said.
 However, a charter signed to establish the Limerick Knights in 1934, is “historic and irreplaceable”, Mr McCarthy said.

 Later that night, the Knights of St Columbanus — a confidential, fraternal Catholic Order — “did a good recce” of the woods and the riverfront in Corbally, Shannon Banks, and the surrounding St Munchin’s grounds.
 However, they were unable to find the religious garments, which are primarily worn at meetings and celebratory occasions.

 The next morning, Mr McCarthy reported the incident to Mayorstone garda station, who are now investigating the theft.

 “My wife contacted Team Limerick Cleanup, just in case they were dumped somewhere in Limerick, and they advised Mr Binman just in case something like that popped up.
 But we just want the safe return of our robes that are really used for religious celebrations only.”